An app for people who have had a mild to moderate concussion or brain injury.

 - Manage the Moment: has a range of coping tools and symptom management options

 - Build Resilience: comprises a wellness journal and goal recording

 - Resources and Support: links mainly to US-based resources and supports.

 Although this app, created by US Dept of Veterans Affairs, is mainly for veterans, it can be used by anyone who has had a mild to moderate concussion or brain injury.
 This app is best used alongside advice from a healthcare professional.
-For the complete app description, go to Google Play or iTunes and for a detailed review, see Reviews.
+For a detailed review, see Reviews.

 ✔ Developed by subject matter experts.

 ✔ Users can assess and track symptoms using the neurobehavioural symptom inventory (NSI).
 You can set reminders to monitor progress.

 ✔ Multiple guided visual and/or auditory tools such as progressive muscle relaxation, mindful breathing, etc.